CVUA-RRW/BaRCoD/workflow/report/comparison_pairwise_dist.rst

-Pairwise distance between barcodes clusters
+Pairwise distance between barcodes clusters.
+Only pairs with {{ snakemake.config["min_identy"] }} identity or more are displayed.